Why Not Kids® is the question we ask when we look at the funding disparity between adult and childhood cancer research.

-In 2019, through support provided by Amazon, the American Childhood Cancer Organization is taking Why Not Kids to pilot states across the country to eliminate the disparity between adult cancer and childhood cancer research funding through targeted awareness and advocacy campaigns utilizing state cancer registry data.
+In 2019, through support provided by Amazon, the American Childhood Cancer Organization expanded What About Kids® to states across the country.
+Today, this initiative continues to address the disparity between adult cancer and childhood cancer research funding, utilizing state cancer registry data in targeted awareness and advocacy campaigns.

 Why is this so important?